anhduy2208/Revanced-non-ROOT/README.md

 <h4 align="center">
 They are open-source scripts for patching various apps like YouTube, YouTube Music...
 However, they are very difficult to use for most users.
-That's why I created this repository to provide an easier way.
+That's why I created this repository to provide an easier way.<font color="red">

 </h4>
 ## ⚙️ How does this repository work?<img src="../master/docs/image/Readme.png" align="right" />